Stetson: United States

-The hat was first sold in Central City, Colorado in 1865 in a style called the "Boss of the Plains."
+The hat was first sold in Central City, Colorado, in 1865 in a style called the "Boss of the Plains."
 In some versions of the famous American folk ballad "Stagger Lee," Billy Lyons is killed by Stack A Lee over a Stetson hat.
 Troopers of modern-day U.S. Army cavalry regiments will often wear a Cavalry Stetson on ceremonial occasions in place of the ACU patrol cap or beret.

 The Homicide and Robbery Bureau of the Dallas Police used the Stetson hat as a badge of office.

 In addition, on April Fools' Day, 2011, the U.S. Army released a humorous statement that the official black beret of the Army would be replaced by Stetsons.
 The statement was supplemented by pictures of soldiers with Stetsons photoshopped over their berets, including an Army dog toting a Stetson.

-British paramilitary

-The Legion of Frontiersmen created in 1905 in England also wore the Stetson.
+The Legion of Frontiersmen created in 1905 in England also wore the Stetson, as well as the South African Constabulary, organized by Robert Baden-Powell in 1901.

-South African police

-The South African Constabulary organized by Robert Baden-Powell, 1st Baron Baden-Powell in 1901 wore the Stetson.